TL;DR

 - Who Needs It: Anyone in a role where a physical injury can mean an immediate stop to all earnings.
 An electrician who can't climb a ladder, a dental nurse with a wrist injury, or a landscape gardener with a bad back are all prime candidates.

 Example: A self-employed plumber slips and fractures his ankle.
 He cannot work for eight weeks.
-His Personal Sick Pay policy, with a one-week deferred period, starts paying him a weekly benefit from the second week, ensuring his mortgage and business overheads are covered while he recuperates.
+His Personal Sick Pay policy, with a one-week deferred period, starts paying him a weekly benefit from the second week, ensuring his mortgage and business overheads may be covered while he recuperates.

 3. Critical Illness Cover (CIC): Financial Firepower for Life's Biggest Battles

 A serious illness diagnosis is emotionally devastating.
 The last thing you and your family need is the added burden of financial turmoil.
-Critical Illness Cover is designed to provide a significant, tax-free lump sum payment upon the diagnosis of a specified condition.
+Critical Illness Cover is designed to provide a significant, potentially tax-efficient lump sum payment upon the diagnosis of a specified condition.

 - How the Lump Sum Helps: The money is yours to use as you see fit.
 It can be used to: